Voters have made it clear: They are sick and tired of the gridlock and dysfunction in Washington.

 The majority of Americans want President Biden and Congress to get us out of this pandemic, protect voting rights and our democracy, and make progress on the countless other challenges facing our nation.

 Yet, with every minute that ticks by, Sen. Mitch McConnell and his Republican minority in the Senate — who represent nearly 42 million fewer Americans than the Senate Democratic Majority does — can abuse the filibuster to obstruct the will of the people time and time again and prevent popular bills from even getting an up or down vote.

-We are a coalition of 63 organizations (and counting) representing millions of Americans fighting to eliminate the filibuster and fix the Senate so our elected officials can finally start delivering on their promises.
+We are a coalition of more than 70 organizations (and counting) representing millions of Americans fighting to eliminate the filibuster and fix the Senate so our elected officials can finally start delivering on their promises.

 The filibuster is a Senate rule that allows any single Senator to block a bill from even getting an up-or-down vote unless a supermajority of 60 Senators votes to end debate.
 Throughout most of Senate history the filibuster was used by a minority of senators to block civil and voting rights legislation, but under Republican Leader Sen. Mitch McConnell it has been weaponized to become a partisan tool that the minority can use to obstruct anything and everything.

 Despite what you may hear, there is nothing in the Constitution or in the law that demands, or even encourages, the filibuster.
 In fact, the framers of our Constitution were explicitly concerned about legislative supermajority requirements and assumed that both the Senate and the House would operate with simple majorities.